md-munna-khan/md-munna-khan/README.md

 ## 👨‍💻 About Me

-I'm **Munna Khan**, a passionate and professional **Full Stack Web Developer** dedicated to crafting seamless, scalable, and user-friendly web applications.
+I'm **MD Munna**, a passionate and professional **Full Stack Web Developer** dedicated to crafting seamless, scalable, and user-friendly web applications.

 -  I specialize in both **frontend** and **backend** development using modern stacks like **React.js**, **Next.js**, **Node.js**, and **MongoDB**
 -  I value clean code, optimized performance, and meaningful user experiences